When Is the Best Time

 Penguin Life Cycle

-Penguins are perfectly made for a life out in the sea, but they must come ashore in order to breed.
+Penguins are perfectly made for a life out in the sea, but they must come ashore to breed.

-January: Juveniles are moulting, after their first 1.5 years out in the sea.
-Adults feeding up for the breeding season.
+January: Juveniles are moulting after their first 1.5 years out in the sea.
+Adults are feeding up for the breeding season.

-They can breed throughout the year, but most common from February - August with its peak from March-May.
+They can breed throughout the year but are most common from February - August, with its peak in March-May.
 Usually, penguins lay two eggs - incubation between 38-42 days.
-Mating and breeding season most of the penguins are at the beach.
+During mating and breeding season, most of the penguins are at the beach.

 September - October: Penguins foraging at sea for the moulting season.
 Fewer penguins are at the beach.